The test editor

 Show the baseline and baseline history pages

-The Show baseline and Show baseline history pages can be opened from options located in the View toolbar's drop-down menu .
+You can open the Show baseline and Show baseline history pages from the menu.

-Show baseline history: Opens the Baseline history page listing all past revisions made to the baseline of the test.
+Show baseline history – Opens the Baseline history page, listing all past revisions made to the test baseline.

 Preview the step images using match level options

-For more information on match levels see How to use Eyes match levels.
+For more information on Match levels, see Match levels.

-You can create a match level region that will be taken into account in a future test by marking the area with a match level region as described in Add special regions to the Step baseline and checkpoint.
-You can also define a match level for the entire test using the SDK method class$configuration$setmatchlevel or for an region or element in a specific checkpoint using the method class$checksettings$setmatchlevel.
+You can create a match level region that will be used in a future test by marking the area with a match level region as described in Defining Regions.
+You can also define a match level for the entire test using the SDK method configuration.setMatchLevel

 Undo changes in the test

-Use the Undo changes in test option to undo changes that were not yet saved to the test baseline.
-As a result, the test status also reverts to the state which existed immediately after the most recent save.
+Use the Undo changes in test option to undo changes that haven't been saved to the test baseline.
+This reverts the test status to the state after the most recent save.

 Highlight differences between the Step baseline and checkpoint images